 - What is HIPAA?

 - How to find the best HIPAA compliant email provider?

 What is HIPAA?

 The U.S. Department of Health & Human Services established the Health Insurance Portability and Accountability Act, HIPAA, in 1996.
-The main aim of this act was to ensure the protection of a patient's healthcare information from public access.
+This act aimed to ensure the protection of a patient's healthcare information from public access.

 The mandatory compliance of HIPAA helps in preventing the misuse of this information.
-Furthermore, changes have been made into the HIPAA since the law was first made.
+Furthermore, amendments have been made to the HIPAA since the law was first made.